 The goal of Work First is to move participants into full-time employment.
 Work First active participants are required to participate in work or a combination of work and work-related activities.
 Successful implementation of the program will depend, to a large extent, on each county's efforts to deliver suitable child care for those participants who have preschool and school-age children.
 LPAs should assign high priority to providing child care to active Work First participants.
-The child care worker must have a written referral (Copy of the Mutual Responsibility Agreement (MRA II) from the
+The child care worker must have a written referral

-Chapter 5.
-Establishing Need, Level, and A Plan of Care Work First Employment Services worker that justifies that child care is a necessary part of the family's employment/training plan.
-Child care assistance is also provided for activities leading to employment such as substance abuse, mental health treatment, or other activities that support job readiness.
+(copy of the Mutual Responsibility Agreement (MRA II) from the Work First Employment Services worker that justifies that child care is a necessary part of the family's employment/training plan.
+Child care assistance is also provided for activities leading to employment such as substance abuse, or mental health treatment, or other activities that support job readiness.
 These activities must be included in the MRA II.